Armistice Memorial in Compiègne Forest and Compiegne wagon (1918 & 1940)

 The legendary Compiègne railway carriage in France was the site of armistice negotiations in World War I and II, 1918-1940.
 In 1945 the carriage was destroyed here in Crawinkel.
 Peace.
 As a reminder 2007.

-In the course of the coming two years, the French memorial would acquire the former shape thanks to the authorities of Compiegne and by the hands of the German pows.
+In the course of the coming two years, the French memorial would acquire its former shape thanks to the authorities of Compiegne and the hands of the German POWs.
 The conducted works resulted in the restoration of the authentic roads and alleys, and the glade in the center was once again covered with gravel.
-Some of the monuments, which had been taken away to Berlin in 1940, were now restored on the site and inaugurated toward the twenty-eighth anniversary of the first armistice on November 11, 1946.
+Some of the monuments, which had been taken away to Berlin in 1940, were now restored on the site and inaugurated on the twenty-eighth anniversary of the first armistice on November 11, 1946.

-The fixtures and fittings from the pre-war museum had been hidden by the curator in 1940 and now restored in 1950.
+The fixtures and fittings from the pre-war museum had been hidden by the curator in 1940 and were now restored in 1950.
 The opening ceremony took place on November 11, 1950.
-It took another forty years until in 1992 the museum collection would be added with the remnants of the famous authentic 2419 D car, given by the citizens of Crawinkel.
-The parts of the burned Armistice wagon: two access ramps, the chassis, and fragments of decoration were hidden back in 1945 and now are restored within the museum shelter.
-Since that time the museum witnessed two expansions and later in 2018, the building added 500 m2 of useful exhibition space.
+It took another forty years until, in 1992, the museum collection would be added with the remnants of the famous, authentic 2419 D car, given by the citizens of Crawinkel.
+The parts of the burned Armistice wagon: two access ramps, the chassis, and fragments of decoration were hidden back in 1945 and are now restored within the museum shelter.
+Since that time, the museum has witnessed two expansions, and in 2018, the building added 500 m2 of useful exhibition space.

 In the course of the last seven decades, the restored ‘Clairière de l’Armistice’ (the Glade of Armistice) memorial complex has not experienced significant changes.
-In 2022 the site would celebrate the 100th anniversary of its original opening back in 1922.
-The second most common use is still ‘Clairière de Rethondes’ (The Rethondes Clearing) in reference to the Rethondes train station.
+In 2022, the site celebrated the 100th anniversary of its original opening back in 1922.
+The second most common use is still ‘Clairière de Rethondes’ (The Rethondes Clearing) about the Rethondes train station.

 ALSACE-LORRAINE MONUMENT

 The Alsace-Lorraine memorial was among the key parts of the open-air memorial since its inauguration on November 11, 1922.
-Along with that, the cost of its construction was not covered by the state but donated by ‘Le Matin’ daily newspaper.
-Founded by a group of American investors as far back as 1883 with an eye on the British ‘The morning news’, the French newspaper had been boosting its audience for decades.
-In 1914 and toward the outbreak of the First World War, the daily circulation of the ‘Le Matin’ overtopped one million copies with around 150 journalists like the authors.
-While being the patron of the erection of the Alsace-Lorraine monument (devoted to the French victory over Germany), toward the 1930s the newspaper took up a far-right attitude, especially after Hitler’s rise in power in 1933.
-The shift in politics predetermined the decline in circulation, which reached its minimum of 300 000 in 1940.
+Along with that, the cost of its construction was not covered by the state but donated by the ‘Le Matin’ daily newspaper.
+Founded by a group of American investors as far back as 1883 with an eye on the British ‘The Morning News’, the French newspaper had been boosting its audience for decades.
+In 1914 and toward the outbreak of the First World War, the daily circulation of ‘Le Matin’ overtopped one million copies with around 150 journalists, including the authors.
+While being the patron of the erection of the Alsace-Lorraine monument (devoted to the French victory over Germany), toward the 1930s, the newspaper took up a far-right attitude, especially after Hitler’s rise to power in 1933.
+The shift in politics predetermined the decline in circulation, which reached its minimum of 300,000 in 1940.
 In the late 1930s, the ‘Le Matin’ newspaper advocated pacifism and keeping out of the German annexations in Europe.
-Following the signing of the 1940 armistice, the newspaper was to become evidently collaborationist and appliance.
+Following the signing of the 1940 armistice, the newspaper was to become collaborationist and apologetic.
 The very last output would see the light on August 17, 1944, later banned and nationalized by the government.

 “Aux héroïques soldats de France, défenseurs de la patrie et du droit glorieux, libérateurs de l’Alsace et de la Lorraine.”.